dmbarbour/glas/docs/ExtensibleNamespaces.md

 # Extensible Namespaces

-This document describes AST constructors for namespaces, intended for encoding namespaces in [abstract assembly](AbstractAssembly.md).

-The proposed namespace model supports defining names, renames and overrides, declarations and late binding of definitions, recursive definitions and graph structures, access control, hierarchical names and component structure, multiple inheritance and mixins.
-Definitions also use *abstract assembly*, albeit with different AST constructors.
+This document describes an AST for a purely functional expression of an extensible namespace model that supports defining names, renames and overrides, declarations and late binding of definitions, recursive definitions and graph structures, access control, hierarchical names and component structure, multiple inheritance and mixins, and higher order templates.

-In context of glas systems, a program module compiles to a namespace of application components, and an application component is a namespace of methods.
-Thus, we have at least two layers of namespaces with different AST types.
-Arguably, runtime configuration of the global module distribution is a third namespace layer, albeit more restrictive.
+This namespace model assumes definitions are represented in [abstract assembly](AbstractAssembly.md), which offers additional benefits for metaprogramming and extensibility.

-Performance is a significant concern.
-I expect namespaces to grow very large and contain many redundant definitions.
+Performance is also a significant concern.
+I expect namespaces to grow very large and contain many redundant definitions tucked away in private namespaces.
 Thus, careful attention is needed towards indexing, lazy evaluation, and caching.

 ## Prefix Oriented Rewrites